-Resolutions shall be adopted by a majority of votes cast by the Directors present at the meeting in person or by proxy, except in those instances in which the Law requires the favorable vote of a greater number of Directors for the validity of specific resolutions and in particular for: (i) the appointment of Directors not holding a minimum of shares representing a nominal value of 3,000 euros, (Article 25 of the Company Bylaws) and (ii) for the appointment of Chairman, Vice Chairman, CEO or member of the Executive Commission, when the requirements explained in the following section shall apply.

-B.1.23 Indicate whether there are any specific requirements, apart from those relating to the directors, to be appointed Chairman.
+· · All resolution Quorum 9 Personal or proxy attendance of one half plus one of all Directors.
+50.0 Type of majority 9 or by proxy, except in those instances in which the Law requires the favorable vote of a greater number Directors for the validity of specific resolutions and in particular for: (i) the appointment of Directors n holding a minimum of shares representing a nominal value of 3,000 euros, (Article 25 of the Compai Bylaws) and (ii) for the appointment of Chairman, Vice Chairman, CEO or member of the Executiv Commission, when the requirements explained in the following section shall apply. iot ny Commission, when the requirements explained in the following section shall apply.
+50.0 3.1.23 Indicate whether there are any specific requirements, apart from those relating to the direc Chairman.
+8.1.23 Indicate whether there are any specific requirements, apart from those relating to the direct 50.0 ctors, to be appointe